erawijantari/nextflow_MGExercise/README.md

-# Notes on the metagenomics profiling using Nextflow in csc-puhti
+# Notes on workflow for the metagenomics profiling

 ## Working directory configuration